Unique, Stylish Concrete Countertop Finishes

 Acid staining concrete countertops offers a one-of-a-kind finish unique to this process.
 Because countertops are generally smaller projects, acid stain may represent one of several color techniques used to create beautiful kitchen, bathroom, table and outdoor countertops.

-Step 1: Selecting the Correct Countertop Mix can be more challenging than you might think.
+Finding the right mix can be more challenging than you might think.
 If you’re planning to acid stain a countertop, choose a countertop mix with less than 10% fly ash.
 Fly ash affects reactivity and color development when acid staining and causes color variability in integrally colored countertops.
 Direct Colors Concrete Countertop Mix contains no fly ash and producing optimal acid staining results.

 Pre-cast countertops are often poured on melamine and can be too smooth to successfully acid stain.
 Sand the surface with a 200-grit sanding pad to open the pores prior to staining.
 Once clean and dry, apply either Acid Stain or Deco Gel Acid Stain to the surface and allow for the appropriate activation time.